Marianne

 Marianne (/fr/) has been the national personification of the French Republic since the French Revolution, as an emblem of liberty, equality, fraternity and reason, as well as a portrayal of the Goddess of Liberty.

 Marianne is displayed in many places in France and holds a place of honour in town halls and law courts.
 She is depicted in the Triumph of the Republic, a bronze sculpture overlooking the Place de la Nation in Paris, as well as represented with another Parisian statue on the Place de la République.
 Her profile stands out on the official government logo of the country, and appears on French euro coins and on French postage stamps.
 She was also featured on the former franc currency and is officially used on most government documents.

 Marianne is a significant republican symbol; her French monarchist equivalent is often Joan of Arc.
 As a national icon Marianne represents opposition to monarchy and the championship of freedom and democracy against all forms of oppression.
 Other national symbols of Republican France include the tricolor flag, the national motto Liberté, Égalité, Fraternité, the national anthem "La Marseillaise", the coat of arms, and the official Great Seal of France.
-Marianne also wore a Cockade and a red Phrygian cap symbolising Liberty.
+Marianne is typically depicted wearing a cockade and a red Phrygian cap, symbolising liberty.